crivotz/v-ide/README.md

 * [limelight](https://github.com/alok/limelight.vim): All the world's indeed a stage and we are merely players
 * [golden-ratio](https://github.com/roman/golden-ratio): Automatic resizing of Vim windows to the golden ratio
 * [auto-pairs](https://github.com/jiangmiao/auto-pairs): Vim plugin, insert or delete brackets, parens, quotes in pair
+* [committia](https://github.com/rhysd/committia.vim): A vim plugin for more pleasant editing on commit messages

 **COLOR SCHEMES**